yodrew/darkroomretreat/manuscript/water.md

 # 11 - water {#water}

-If you have a bathroom and kitchen you can easily darken and get to, at least with a blindfold, great.
+If you already have a bathroom and kitchen you can darken easily or mostly, and you can get to it, at least with a blindfold, great.
 If not, make the quick, cheap, portable fixtures below.
 If basic versions are too punk rock for you, try the upgrades.
 You can incrementally improve them as you find out for yourself the value of retreating.

 ## sink {#sink}

 ### basic {#basic-sink}

+- bucket with lid, 10-25L
+- 1-2L soda bottle with cap, filled with water
+- loosen cap slightly
+- squeeze bottle over bucket, with or without lid.
+Use one hand or put it between your knees for hands-free use
+- wash hands or food
+- slide lid off bucket to drain water into bucket
+- putting food waste in the bucket helps keep the smell down

+### upgrade {#upgrade-sink}

 - table
 - rectangular plastic basin, like a restaurant bus tub
-- 30cm-tall stand for bottle behind basin
+- short stand, 30h x 30 x 40cm, behind basin
 - 10 or 20L bottle with valve-cap on stand
 - drinking water (if separate from wash water): in 20L bottle with valve-cap
 - waste (water and food): two, 20L buckets with lids

-### upgrade {#upgrade-sink}
+### deluxe {#deluxe}

 - salvaged sink set in a counter-height table
 - drains directly into waste bucket